J.C. Hoel

 J.C.
-(Clarence) "Pappy" Hoel (May 30, 1904 – February 1, 1989) was a motorcycle racer, dealer, businessman, and founder of the Sturgis Motorcycle Rally.
+(Clarence) "Pappy" Hoel (May 30, 1904 – February 1, 1989) was an American motorcycle racer, dealer, businessman, and founder of the Sturgis Motorcycle Rally.
 In 1983, he received the American Motorcyclist Association's (AMA) Dud Perkins Award for outstanding contributions to motorcycling.
 Both J.C.
 "Pappy" Hoel and his wife Pearl were inducted to the Motorcycle Hall of Fame in 1998.

-Pappys family spans across the United States and Manitoba, Canada.
-Robert Hoel and sons Barry Hoel and Steven Hoel live in Winnipeg Manitoba.

-Pappy Hoel campground in South Dakota holds thousands of visitor's yearly for the Sturgis rally.
+The Pappy Hoel campground in South Dakota attracts thousands of visitors yearly for the Sturgis rally.
 The campground opened in 2016 on the site of a campground operating under another name.